 The fitness industry is massive and growing.
-The US represents the largest health and fitness market in the world, valued at an estimated $24.4 billion, with 30,500 locations and nearly 60 million members.
-The number of fitness trainers and health professionals involved in this market is also increasing, as trends and niche workouts ebb and flow, and the health needs of the US population increase as average age edges up.
-The US Bureau of Labor Statistics estimated there were about a quarter of a million fitness trainers and instructors in the US in 2012, and that employment opportunities in this industry will grow over the next 10 years.
+The US represents the largest health and fitness market in the world, valued at an estimated $30 billion, with more than 38,000 locations and over 60 million members.
+Demand is growing as the US Bureau of Labor Statistics estimates that employment opportunities in this industry will grow faster than average over the next 10 years.

-So, in this inherently competitive, growing market, what can fitness professionals do to get ahead, and what are the takeaways for other industries?
+So, in this inherently competitive, growing market, how can fitness professionals use video to get ahead?
+What are the video marketing takeaways for other industries?

 Attract New Customers

 The biggest challenge for gyms, personal trainers, and instructors is the universal business goal of attracting new customers.
 One of the best ways is to leverage online video.
 After all, many consumers research and discover health trends and fitness facilities on the web.